Jahender/architecture-center/docs/reliability/testing.md

 - Measure the recovery times, and be sure that your business requirements are met.
 - Verify that failures don't cascade and are handled in an isolated way.

-For more information about failure scenarios, see [Disaster recovery for Azure applications](../resiliency/disaster-recovery-azure-applications.md).
+For more information about failure scenarios, see [Failure and disaster recovery for Azure applications](./disaster-recovery.md).

 ## Test under peak loads